Sustainability and ESG

 OCEAN Project

 We are delighted to be a founding partner of the OCEAN Project, an international initiative aimed at assessing the causes and consequences of navigational accidents, including incidents involving marine mammals and floating objects.
+This project has received funding from the European Union’s Horizon Europe research and innovation programme.

 The OCEAN Project is a pioneering effort that delves into, enhances, tests, and advances navigation systems and training methods.
 By equipping seafarers with a deeper understanding of their surroundings and decision-making tools, the project seeks to empower them to make informed choices.